Traffic Ticket FAQ in North Carolina

 If you want to contest the ticket in court, or if a court appearance is required, you must appear at the court listed on your ticket.
 In some instances, you may have a traffic ticket attorney appear for you.

-A prayer for judgment continued, or what is often referred to as a PJC, means that although a person pleads guilty, or is found guilty, the court does not enter the conviction.
-This spares the defendant of paying fines and from receiving driver’s license points and insurance points.
+A Prayer for Judgment Continued, or what is often referred to as a PJC, is a specific ruling in North Carolina that means that although a person pleads guilty, or is found guilty, the court does not enter the conviction.
+This spares the defendant from paying fines and from receiving driver’s license points and insurance points.

 Check with your car insurance company.
-Each insurance provider maintains different policies regarding traffic violations.
+Each insurance provider in North Carolina maintains different policies regarding traffic violations.
 You should also compare auto insurance rates online to ensure you're getting the best deal.

 How many driving points can I accumulate on my driving record before the state suspends my driver’s license?